Raphael Warnock: Israeli-Palestinian conflict

-Warnock has expressed a range of views on the Israeli-Palestinian conflict.
-He has criticized Israel's actions, particularly in a May 2018 sermon where he discussed Israel's shooting of nonviolent Palestinian protesters, comparing the Palestinian cause to the Black Lives Matter movement.
-Warnock emphasized the struggle for human dignity and the Palestinians' right to self-determination, while also advocating for a two-state solution where "all of God's children can live together".
+In a May 2018 sermon, Warnock criticized Israel's alleged shooting of nonviolent Palestinian protesters, comparing the Palestinian cause to the Black Lives Matter movement.
+He emphasized the struggle for human dignity and Palestinians' right to self-determination, while also advocating a two-state solution where "all of God's children can live together".
 In 2019, after a visit to Israel and the West Bank, Warnock signed a statement with other clergy that was critical of Israel's military occupation and settlement expansion in the West Bank.
 This statement compared the West Bank's heavy militarization to apartheid South Africa's occupation of Namibia, highlighting concerns about the viability of a two-state solution given these conditions.

 Warnock reversed course on some of these positions during his Senate campaign in November 2020, calling the Boycott, Divestment, Sanctions (BDS) movement against Israel "anti-Semitic" and a refusal to acknowledge Israel's right to exist.
 He has said that he does not believe that Israel is an apartheid state and that he recognizes Israel's significance as a democracy in the Middle East and its importance as America's partner in the region.
 Warnock has also expressed a commitment to working toward ensuring Iran does not obtain a nuclear weapon and has voiced his opposition to conditioning U.S. assistance to Israel.

 In October 2023, Warnock publicly condemned Hamas's acts of violence against Israel at the start of Gaza war.
 In a statement, he called the violence "heinous" and emphasized the importance of seeking a "lasting peace grounded in justice and human dignity for all of God's creatures."

-In February 2024, Warnock delivered a Senate speech emphasizing American leadership in achieving Israeli-Palestinian peace.
+Warnock later delivered a Senate speech emphasizing American leadership in achieving Israeli-Palestinian peace.
 He called for a negotiated ceasefire in the Gaza war, the release of hostages, and opening humanitarian corridors to aid Gaza, and he underscored the need for a two-state solution based on peace, security, and self-determination for both peoples.

-In March 2024, Warnock was one of 19 Democratic senators to sign a letter to the Biden administration urging the United States to recognize a "nonmilitarized" Palestinian state after the war in Gaza.
+Warnock was one of 19 Democratic senators to sign a letter to the Biden administration urging the United States to recognize a "nonmilitarized" Palestinian state after the war in Gaza.

 In November 2024, Warnock voted for all three Israel-related measures proposed by Bernie Sanders: to block sales to Israel of JDAMS, tank rounds, and mortar rounds.
 The measures would have blocked approximately $20 billion in U.S. arms sales to Israel.

-In April 2025, Warnock voted against a pair of resolutions sponsored by Senator Bernie Sanders to withhold billions of dollars in offensive weapons sales and other military aid to Israel.
+In April 2025, Warnock voted against a pair of resolutions sponsored by Sanders to withhold billions of dollars in offensive weapons sales and other military aid to Israel.
+That summer, during the Gaza Strip famine, Warnock reversed his position and voted for a pair of similar Sanders-led resolutions on withholding military aid to Israel.